paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 (3) **Ineligibility for reappointment** — If a member of the Commission attends, by being physically present or by conference call, less than 75 percent of the meetings of the Commission during one of that member’s terms on the Commission, the member shall not be eligible for reappointment to the Commission.

-**(d) Election of Chair** At the first meeting of the Commission after May 30 of each year, a majority of the members of the Commission present and voting shall elect the Chair of the Commission.
-No member of the Commission is eligible to be elected as Chair of the Commission for a second, consecutive term.
+**(d) Election of Chair and Vice Chair** At the first meeting of the Commission after May 30 of each year, a majority of the members of the Commission who are present and voting shall elect a Chair and a Vice Chair.
+The Vice Chair shall have been appointed by an officeholder from a different political party than the officeholder who appointed the member of the Commission who was elected Chair.
+The positions of Chair and Vice Chair shall be rotated annually between members who were appointed to the Commission by officeholders of different political parties.

 **(e) Quorum** Six voting members of the Commission shall constitute a quorum for purposes of transacting business.

-**(f) Meetings** Each year, within 15 days, or as soon as practicable, after the issuance of the Country Report on Human Rights Practices, the Commission shall convene.
+**(f) Meetings** Each year, within 15 days, or as soon as practicable, after the issuance of the International Religious Freedom Report, the Commission shall convene.
 The Commission shall otherwise meet at the call of the Chair or, if no Chair has been elected for that calendar year, at the call of six voting members of the Commission.

 **(g) Vacancies** Any vacancy of the Commission shall not affect its powers, but shall be filled in the manner in which the original appointment was made.
 A member may serve after the expiration of that member’s term until a successor has taken office.
 Any member appointed to fill a vacancy occurring before the expiration of the term for which the member’s predecessor was appointed shall be appointed only for the remainder of that term.

 **(h) Administrative support** The Administrator of General Services shall provide to the Commission on a reimbursable basis (or, in the discretion of the Administrator, on a nonreimbursable basis) such administrative support services as the Commission may request to carry out the provisions of this subchapter.

 **(i) Funding** Members of the Commission shall be allowed travel expenses, including per diem in lieu of subsistence at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5 while away from their homes or regular places of business in the performance of services for the Commission.
-Members of the Commission are subject to the requirements set forth in chapters 300 through 304 of title 41, Code of Federal Regulations (commonly known as the “Federal Travel Regulation”) and the Department of State Standardized Regulations governing authorized travel at government expense, including regulations concerning the mode of travel, lodging and per diem expenditures, reimbursement payments, and expense reporting and documentation requirements.
+Members of the Commission shall comply with the requirements set forth in chapters 300 through 304 of title 41, Code of Federal Regulations (commonly known as the “Federal Travel Regulation”) and the Department of State Standardized Regulations governing authorized travel at government expense, including regulations concerning the mode of travel, lodging and per diem expenditures, reimbursement payments, and expense reporting and documentation requirements.

+**(j) Removal** If a payment is made under section 415(a) of the Congressional Accountability Act of 1995 ([2 U.S.C.
+1415(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1415/a&num=0&edition=prelim)) for an award or settlement in connection with a claim alleging a violation of unlawful harassment, intimidation, reprisal, or discrimination under the Congressional Accountability Act of 1995 ([2 U.S.C.
+1301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1301&num=0&edition=prelim) et seq.) that was committed personally by an individual who, at the time of committing the violation, was a Member of the Commission, the Member shall be removed from the Commission.

 ### Statutory Notes

+#### References in Text
+The Congressional Accountability Act of 1995, referred to in subsec. (j), is Pub.
+L. 104–1, Jan.
+23, 1995, 109 Stat.
+3, which is classified principally to chapter 24 (§ 1301 et seq.) of Title 2, The Congress.
+For complete classification of this Act to the Code, see Short Title note under [section 1301 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1301&num=0&edition=prelim) and Tables.

 #### Amendments
+2019—Subsec. (b)(2).
+Pub.
+L. 116–94, § 803(1), struck out subpar.
+(A) designation and heading and subpar.
+(B).
+Prior to amendment, text of subpar.
+(B) read as follows: “Each member of the Commission shall be required to obtain a security clearance.”

+Subsec. (d).
+Pub.
+L. 116–94, § 803(2), amended subsec. (d) generally.
+Prior to amendment, text read as follows: “At the first meeting of the Commission after May 30 of each year, a majority of the members of the Commission present and voting shall elect the Chair of the Commission.
+No member of the Commission is eligible to be elected as Chair of the Commission for a second, consecutive term.”

+Subsec. (f).
+Pub.
+L. 116–94, § 803(3), substituted “International Religious Freedom Report” for “Country Report on Human Rights Practices”.

+Subsec. (i).
+Pub.
+L. 116–94, § 806(a), substituted “shall comply with” for “are subject to”.

+Subsec. (j).
+Pub.
+L. 116–94, § 803(4), added subsec. (j).

 2011—Subsec. (c)(1).
 Pub.
 L. 112–75, § 2(a)(1), added par.
 (1) and struck out former par.
 (1) which read as follows: “The term of office of each member of the Commission shall be 2 years.
 The term of each member of the Commission appointed to the first two-year term of the Commission shall be considered to have begun on May 15, 1999, and shall end on May 14, 2001, regardless of the date of appointment to the Commission.
 The term of each member of the Commission appointed to the second two-year term of the Commission shall begin on May 15, 2001, and shall end on May 14, 2003, regardless of the date of appointment to the Commission.
 In the case in which a vacancy in the membership of the Commission is filled during a two-year term of the Commission, such membership on the Commission shall terminate at the end of that two-year term of the Commission.
 Members of the Commission shall be eligible for reappointment to a second term.”

 Subsec. (c)(3).
 Pub.
 L. 112–75, § 2(a)(2), added par.
 (3).